AlexRuzin/Helios/README.md

 ### Builder Parameters

 The builder reads parameters statically, so the parameters cannot be mismatched.
 The builder also requires that each parameter be present.

-Parameters:

     -u      Specifies the file containing the Gateway URL list.
 (String) When the worm replicates to a new system using Token